MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 analysis of the Chinese revolution.
 Thus Zhang Ruxin states in 1953 that in the period of the First Revolutionary Civil War (1924-1927), "Comrade Mao Zedong...the faithful student and comrade-in-arms of Stalin, upheld the standpoint of Lenin and Stalin on problems of the revolution in China."
 (4)

-Chang, however, implies that there was an element of originality in Mao's analysis: "in 1926 (the time of the publication of Stalin's Prospects of the Chinese Revolution), Comrade Mao Zedong published his Analysis, in which he used as a basis the theories of Lenin and Stalin to arrive at a similar conclusion with that of Stalin on the fundamental problems of the Chinese revolution."
-(5) That is, Chang seems to feel that any careful Communist reader will know that Mao's Analysis was written before Stalin's Prospects, as these works were published in March 1926 and November 1926 respectively.
+Zhang, however, implies that there was an element of originality in Mao's analysis: "in 1926 (the time of the publication of Stalin's Prospects of the Chinese Revolution), Comrade Mao Zedong published his Analysis, in which he used as a basis the theories of Lenin and Stalin to arrive at a similar conclusion with that of Stalin on the fundamental problems of the Chinese revolution."
+(5) That is, Zhang seems to feel that any careful Communist reader will know that Mao's Analysis was written before Stalin's Prospects, as these works were published in March 1926 and November 1926 respectively.

-Chang's implied claim that Mao was an independent thinker on revolution in 1926 is supported by politburo alternate Chen Boda, who insists that, "Both in 1927 and afterwards ...opportunists...obstructed the dissemination inside the Chinese party of Stalin's many works on the Chinese question.
+Zhang's implied claim that Mao was an independent thinker on revolution in 1926 is supported by politburo alternate Chen Boda, who insists that, "Both in 1927 and afterwards ...opportunists...obstructed the dissemination inside the Chinese party of Stalin's many works on the Chinese question.
 There were also language difficulties and the counterrevolutionary blockade.
 For these reasons, many comrades in our party who were actually leading the Chinese revolution did not have an opportunity to make a systematic study of Stalin's many works on China...Comrade Mao Zedong was also one of them.
-It was only after the cheng feng movement in 1942 that Stalin's works on China were systematically edited by our party...but despite these obstacles in dissemination, Comrade Mao Zedong has been able to reach the same conclusions as Stalin on many fundamental problems through his independent thinking."
+It was only after the zheng feng movement in 1942 that Stalin's works on China were systematically edited by our party...but despite these obstacles in dissemination, Comrade Mao Zedong has been able to reach the same conclusions as Stalin on many fundamental problems through his independent thinking."
 (6) Another writer says that only Stalin's Problems of the Chinese Revolution of April 1927 was "published and circulated" in China at some unspecified date between 1927 and 1936 "under conditions of bitter fighting and White terror."
 (7)

-But neither Chang nor Chen makes any reference to the fact that the real tactical policies, and the theoretical justifications of these policies, were sent to China in the form of numerous Comintern directives with Stalin's approval.
+But neither Zhang nor Chen makes any reference to the fact that the real tactical policies, and the theoretical justifications of these policies, were sent to China in the form of numerous Comintern directives with Stalin's approval.
 (8)

 OFFICIAL USE ONLY OFFICIAL USE ONLY

 "Leadership of the Proletariat"

 Chen Boda claims that Mao "consistently adhered to... the Lenin-Stalin theory concerning the leadership of the proletariat and developed this theory in a concrete manner."
 (9) But how had Mao had done this, Chen never informs us.
 Zhang Ruxin implies that Mao developed this theory in Analysis by pointing out that, "The national bourgeoisie's aim of establishing a state under its own rule is impracticable."
-(10) Chang continues: "The leader of the Chinese bourgeois-democratic revolution against imperialism and feudalism will not be the national bourgeoisie, but the proletariat," as this is a "bourgeois-democratic revolution of a new type."
+(10) Zhang continues: "The leader of the Chinese bourgeois-democratic revolution against imperialism and feudalism will not be the national bourgeoisie, but the proletariat," as this is a "bourgeois-democratic revolution of a new type."
 (11) To settle the matter decisively, he quotes from Analysis: "The leading force in our revolution is the industrial proletariat."

 This is merely Lenin's view of proletarian leadership in a revolution against feudalism--one of his revisions of Marx and Engels.
 According to Marx and Engels, revolution in modern times will progress in two distinct stages: first, a "bourgeois democratic" revolution places the bourgeoisie in power after an attack upon feudalism and monarchy; and, second, a "socialist" revolution slowly ripens and overthrows the bourgeoisie, establishing a dictatorship of the proletariat.
 Thus Engels says in 1848: "Fight on bravely then, gentlemen of capital.
 We need your help: We need even your rule upon occasions.
 For it is you who must clear from our path the relics of the Middle Ages and of absolute monarchy.
 You must abolish monarchy, you must centralize, you must change the more or less destitute classes into real proletarians--recruits for us.
 It is your factories and trade connections that must lay the foundations for the liberation of the proletariat.
 Your reward shall be a brief period of rule.
 You shall dictate laws, and bask in the sun of your own majesty.
 But remember, 'The hangman's foot is upon the threshold.'"
 (12)